wp-plugins/relevanssi/readme.txt

 = 3.0.4 =
 * AFTER UPGRADING FROM 2.x: Make sure you deactivate and reactivate Relevanssi in order to make the database changes happen.
 * Fixed another problem with the Jetpack Contact Form.
+* Fixed an error message caused by searching for numbers.
+* Phrases are now also recognized in drafts and attachments.
+* You can now set `post_types` to 'any'.

 = 3.0.3 =
 * AFTER UPGRADING FROM 2.x: Make sure you deactivate and reactivate Relevanssi in order to make the database changes happen.